Stomach Cancer Research Dashboard

 Description of Stomach Cancer

 This type of cancer begins in the cells that line the inside of the stomach.
-The exact causes are still subject of investigations but a number of risk factors have been linked to the development of gastric cancer.
-They include a bacterial infection caused by H. pylori, smoking cigarettes, a diet high in preservatives, and workers in the rubber and coal-based industries.
+The exact causes are still the subject of investigation.

 Disease Classification